alexvcasillas/cratebox/README.md

 const myCratebox = cratebox();
 ```

-From that point on, you'll have access to the full API of **CrateBox**.
+From that point on, you'll have access to the full API of **Cratebox**.

 # Describing a Store